kuceb/cypress-plugin-retries/README.md

 ```

 ### How it works
+- a test with retries enabled will immediately retry on failure instead of moving on to the next test.
 - tests only retry on failure.
 If all your tests pass on the first try, it's as if you didn't have this plugin.
 - during a retry, all `beforeEach` and `afterEach` hooks that apply the test will be re-ran
 - `beforeAll(before)` hooks are not re-ran on retry.
 These are guaranteeed only to be ran once.